venkatareddybhavanam/git-practice/readme.txt

-this is a readme of git practice
+this is a readme of git practice modified with commit C3(overall) on master (2nd commit on master)